 "EXPOSED: USDA's Secret War on Wildlife"

 In "EXPOSED" you'll see three former federal agents and a prominent Congressman blow the whistle

 on the USDA's barbaric and wasteful Wildlife Services program and expose the government’s secret war on wildlife.
 Watch film

-An agency within the USDA called Wildlife Services—a misnamed entity if there ever was one—has been having their way for almost a century, killing over 100,000 native predators and millions of birds each year, as well as maiming, poisoning, and brutalizing countless pets.
+An agency within the USDA called Wildlife Services—a misnamed entity if there ever was one—has been having their way for almost a century, killing millions of wild animals a year, as well as maiming, poisoning, and brutalizing countless pets.
 They have also seriously harmed more than a few humans.
 And they apparently think they are going to continue getting away with it.

 But in our new documentary, EXPOSED: USDA’s Secret War on Wildlife, whistle-blowers go on the record showing Wildlife Services for what it really is—an unaccountable, out-of-control, wildlife killing machine that acts at the bidding of corporate agriculture and the hunting lobby, all with taxpayer dollars.

 Our call for reforming this rogue agency is getting serious attention.
 A teaser of EXPOSED was featured on CNN Headline News and is slated for an upcoming special segment.
 We’re also working to get a CBS “60 Minutes” exposé.

-In 2015 we plan to kick off a nationwide film screening tour.
+In 2015 we are kicking off a nationwide film screening tour.
 Whistleblower Rex Shaddox will attend some of our screenings and we hope to have other speakers tour with us if we can raise enough funds.

 - Meet the whistle-blowers

 - Read rave reviews of EXPOSED from noted experts